-Once you have identified the scope of influences affecting your project, you need a combined approach of research and stakeholder engagement to help you establish a collective vision or statement of needs for the project.
+Once you have identified the scope of influences affecting your project, you need a combined approach of research and stakeholder engagement to help you establish a collective vision for the project.
 The method for this is covered in the next section, and will only involve some of your stakeholders at this point.
 Start by identifying the roles and outputs for each stakeholder group by applying your mapping exercise.